 Both Ukrainian and Russian Orthodox Christians view this event as their spiritual origin.
 “You have sort of dueling histories,” Burgess said.
 “You have Moscow who says we’re the legitimate heirs of 988, we’re the ones who maintain that tradition through the centuries, and now you have the Kievan Orthodox in Ukraine say no, actually we’re the legitimate heirs.”

-Once it broke away, the independent Ukrainian church united existing Ukrainian Orthodox churches in the country to form one unified national Ukrainian Orthodox Church under a single metropolitan.
-The result is that Ukraine now hosts two rival Orthodox churches: one oriented toward Moscow, and another toward Constantinople.
+Once it broke away, the independent Ukrainian church united existing Ukrainian Orthodox churches in the country to form one unified national Orthodox Church of Ukraine (OCU), under a single metropolitan.

 The current intermingling of nationalism and religion overseas has practical effects for American Orthodox Christians.
 This is especially true in Pittsburgh, which has multiple Orthodox churches falling under various jurisdictions with ties to different countries of origin.